bsv-blockchain/bsv-desktop/README.md

 ## HTTP Server (BRC-100 Interface)

-External apps can connect to the wallet via HTTP on port 3321:
+External apps can connect to the wallet via HTTPS on port 2121:

 **Endpoints**:
 - `POST /createAction` - Create and broadcast transactions